NeilHanlon/thepotato.tech/content/posts/smarthome-soldering-iron-pinecil-homeassistant-esphome/index.md

 voltage of their device but change the settings and temperatures at a click.
 Uniquely, it allows users to set temperature presets for one-click changes between temperatures--for example to switch between leaded and unleaded solder.

+You can access PineSAM from your mobile device once it's running on your computer to have a touch-capable way of controlling your settings.

 {{< figure src="pinesam-mobile.png" alt="Screenshot of PineSAM UI on Mobile device" class="inline-40 left" >}}